Fornication/Arkays-Commandment/README.md

 ### Tweaking the ENB

+By default, Tinvaak ships with two ENB profiles that have been custom tweaked to match the modlist.
+These are [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876) and [The Truth](https://www.nexusmods.com/skyrimspecialedition/mods/9162).
 If you wish to make changes to them to better suit your visual preferences, follow the information below.

 To remove the letterbox effect:
 - Press [Shift+Enter] to open the ENB menu